bluerobotics/bluerobotics.github.io/lumen/index.md

 | Lumen Light Assembly      | [LUMEN-LIGHT-ASSEMBLY-R1.zip](cad/LUMEN-LIGHT-ASSEMBLY-R1.zip)    |
 | Lumen Light Mount 	    | [LUMEN-M-MOUNT.zip](cad/LUMEN-M-MOUNT-X1.zip) 				    |

-#Installation
+# Installation

 The _Lumen_ Light can be installed two different ways using the _Lumen_ Mount.

 ## Using the Center Hole

+The center hole is best used when you can't tighten a screw into the two threaded holes.
+Use a flat head screw to fit in the countersink in the mount.

-1. Drill one hole between 3.15mm and 3.3mm in diameter on the part that you wish to mount the light.
+1. Drill one hole between 3.1mm and 3.3mm in diameter on the part that you wish to mount the light.

-2. Install an M3X0.5 316 stainless steel flat-head socket cap screw through the countersunk hole in the center of the _Lumen_ Mount.
+2. Install an M3x0.5 flat-head screw in the mount.
+We recommend using 316 stainless steel screws.

-3. Pass the M3X0.5 screw throught the hole in your part and attach using a 316 stainless steel lock-nut.
+3. Fasten the screw to your vehicle with a nut or threaded hole.
+You can loosen and retighten to adjust the angle of the light.

-## Using the Drilled and Tapped Outside Holes
+## Using the Threaded Outside Holes

+The two threaded holes are best used when you have access to install a screw that tightens into the holes.
+This applies to most ROVs including the BlueROV.
+Note that the threaded holes have the same size and spacing as the thruster mounting holes so you can use a thruster mounting bracket or hole pattern.

-1. Drill two holes between 3.15mm and 3.30mm in diameter 19mm apart on the part you wish to mount the light.
+1. Drill two holes between 3.1mm and 3.3mm in diameter 19mm apart on the part you wish to mount the light.

-2. Pass two M3X0.5 316 stainless steel screws through the holes that you just drilled.

-	-Note: the screws should be between 1.5 - 3.0mm longer than the thickness of the part that you are mounting to.
+2. Install two M3x0.5 screws through the holes that you just drilled.
+We recommend 316 stainless steel screws and they should be roughly 1.5 - 3.0mm longer than the thickness of the part that you are mounting to.

-3. Thread the screws into the _Lumen_ Mounts
+3. Tighten the screws into the _Lumen_ mount.

-#Daisy Chain
+# Daisy Chain Connection

-The _Lumen_ Light can be daisy chained using the following procedure:
+The _Lumen_ Light can be [daisy chained](https://en.wikipedia.org/wiki/Daisy_chain_%28electrical_engineering%29) using the following procedure:

+1. Measure wire length needed from one light to the other and cut the cable, leaving several inches of excess.

-1. Make a daisy chain penetrator cable with penetrators on both ends and approximately 50mm of wire sticking out of the penetrator.
+2. Install the blue penetrator to the end of the cable, leaving approximately 2" of exposed wires sticking out of the penetrator.
 For further instructions, see our tutorial on [making cable penetrators](/tutorials/cable-penetrator/#video-tutorial).

+3. Strip about 2mm of insulation from the end of each conductor.
+We recommend tinning the ends with solder to make attachment easier.

-2. Remove aluminum flange cap from the back of both _Lumen_ Lights that you wish to daisy chain.
+4. Remove the aluminum flange cap from the back of the other light.

-3. Remove blank penetrator from both _Lumen_ Lights.
+5. Remove blank penetrator from the flange cap.

-4. Install 010 O-rings on both penetrators on daisy chain cable.

-5. Install daisy chain penetrators on both _Lumen_ Lights where the blank penetrator was.

-6. Fully tighten daisy chain penetrator on both _Lumen_ Lights.
+6. With a thin coating of silicon grease, install an 010 O-ring (included) on the penetrator and tighen it to the flange cap.

-7. Solder wires to _Lumen_ Light PCB.
+7. Solder the wires to "daisy chain pads" on the _Lumen_ Light PCB.
 	-Black: GND
 	-Red: VIN
 	-Yellow: PWM

-8. Reinstall aluminum flange cap on both _Lumen_ Lights.
+8. Reinstall aluminum flange cap on the light.

 # Example Code